Illumn.com Protected MJ1 Lithium-ion Cell Review

 Build Quality

-These cells are nicely put together, with the added protection and extra sleeve.
+These cells are nicely put together, with added protection and extra sleeve.
 A nice touch is that the outside (added) shrink wrap is clear, so the original MJ1 green is visible.

 An interesting artifact of this is that the metal strip that runs from the top to bottom of the cell (which has to do with the protection circuit) is visible.